-|Bloom Time||Early spring to summer|
+|Bloom Time||Spring, summer|

-|Native Area||Central America, Mexico, South America|
+|Native Area||Central America, North America, South America|

-Watering is the most important aspect of proper Echeveria care.
-Echeverias, like most succulents, do not require much water.
-It is better to under-water Echeverias than to overwater them, as they can quickly succumb to root rot if overwatered.
+Watering is the most critical aspect of proper echeveria care.
+Echeverias, like most succulents, do not require much water, but they also don't like to be too dry.
+If the leaves begin to wrinkle, it's an obvious sign the plant needs water.
+It is better to under-water echeverias than to overwater them, as they can quickly succumb to root rot if overwatered.

 Temperature and Humidity